Grzesiek1337/java-console-task-app/README.md

 # MyFirstProjectWork

-Its a simply program to
-add/remove/show/save to
-file tasks.
-After end of
-program he will save data
-to csv format file.
+Its a simply implementation to add/remove/show/save to file tasks.
+After end of program it will save data to csv format file.